kurobon-jp/PrefabPreview/README.md

 # PrefabPreview

 PrefabPreview is a Unity Editor extension that allows you to preview prefabs directly in the Editor — including Animator, ParticleSystem, and AudioSource without entering Play Mode.
-Perfect for checking UI animations and visual effects during development.
+It helps you check UI animations and visual effects during development.

 ---